Seasonal vegetables are sliced and stacked onto a simple tomato sauce base to make this rustic and flavorful vegetable tian.

 - In the bottom of about a 1 ½ quart baking dish mix together tomato sauce, garlic, olive oil, chopped olives, herbes de Provence and salt.
 (If your tomato sauce is very thick you may need to thin it out with a Tablespoon or two of water until a loose consistency is achieved.)

 - Arrange sliced vegetables, alternating as you go on top of the tomato sauce in rows, fitting them tightly against one another until the dish is completely filled.
-Season with salt and pepper, scatter thyme on top
+Season with salt and pepper, scatter thyme on top and drizzle with remaining oil.

-and drizzle with remaining oil. - Cover the dish with parchment or aluminum foil and bake for 30 minutes.
+- Cover the dish with aluminum foil and bake for 30 minutes.
 Uncover the dish and bake for another 30 minutes.

 - Remove from oven, let cool slightly on wire rack and serve warm or at room temperature.